pola-rs/polars-web/www/posts/20230803/index.md

 ## We started a company

 We are aiming to deliver a Rust-based compute platform that will efficiently run Polars at any scale.
-They concluded they need C/C++ level performance and columnar memory to unblock their CPU limits.

 We believe that the Polars API can be used for both local and cloud/distributed environments.
 Our API is designed to work well on multiple cores, this design also makes it well poised for a distributed environment.
 We also believe that a Rust based columnar OLAP engine (Polars), is perfectly suited for efficient distributed computing.
 The (closed source) development of DataBricks' photon engine is proof that those environments are no longer IO bound.
 They concluded they need C/C++ level performance and columnar memory to unblock their CPU limits.